 Q. Now I’ll put you on the spot somewhat.
 Is the monetary union still a worthy experiment, or is it proving too complicated a beast to manage?

 A. If Europe is willing to build the missing unions – financial, fiscal, and political – to make the common currency work, then it will prove to be a worthy experiment.
 However, I am not optimistic at the moment.
-For better or worse, democratic legitimacy today remains with the nation states.
-In good economic times, fixed exchange rates bring a tremendous amount of benefits, but when things take a turn for the worse, there are advantages from having exchange rate and economic policy flexibility.
+For better or worse, democratic legitimacy today remains with the nation-states.
+In good economic times, fixed exchange rates bring a tremendous amount of benefits, but when things take a turn for the worse, there are advantages from having exchange rates and economic policy flexibility.
 If the European Union is not able or unwilling to take a giant leap forward in political integration, I do not see how the euro can ever be on a solid footing.
 Then the Eurozone will stumble from crisis to crisis.
 That does not mean the euro will collapse, as the political will to keep it together is much stronger than many analysts sometimes believe.
 But there are limits.
 And we are pushing at those limits right now in Greece.
 As my colleague Jonathan Hopkin put it in The Future of the Euro, we are in the midst of an experiment in how far southern European electorates are willing to go in the name of investor confidence and policy credibility.

 Q. Let’s also turn to the lessons learned here.
 I’m sure small-state economists will be analyzing Greece for a long time, but what could Georgian policymakers learn from this crisis when it comes to managing Georgia’s sovereign debt?
 My research shows that Georgia hovers around 37% of GDP, which is not too bad all things considered, but how can small states be proactive in preventing sovereign debt crises?

 A. The main difference between Georgia and Greece is that the latter cannot print its own currency.
 While the UK’s debt-to-GDP ratio is about as large as Spain’s, the UK can borrow at much cheaper rates.
 The main reason is that the UK has the Bank of England, and Spain has to rely on the goodwill of the ECB.
-Sovereignty therefore still matters a great deal.
+The sovereignty therefore still matters a great deal.
 So, Georgia should think twice before it considers joining any future monetary unions!

 Q. Once again, our guest today was award-winning professor and author, Matthias Matthijs of the Johns Hopkins School of Advanced International Studies.
 Professor, thank you so much for your time and excellent analysis.